HishamKhalil1990/data-structures-and-algorithms/python/code_challenges/tree/README.md

 - Pre-order: `root >> left >> right`
 - In-order: `left >> root >> right`
 - Post-order: `left >> right >> root`
+### also the Binary Tree can determine the maximum values in the Tee's nodes.
 ### i created the binary search tree to add a node in to the left if the enterd value is less then the root value -if left is empty- if not go to the left node and repeat the process and add a node to the right if the enterd value is bigger then the root value -if right is empty- if not go to the right node and repeat the process

 ## API